Devta

 Most tools send DMs cold.
 They blast a connection request and a pitch to a stranger who has never heard of you.

 Before sending anything, it checks if you've already been in contact with that person.
 If a prior conversation exists and reaching out again would feel repetitive, it skips them.
+It also skips anyone whose profile came back too thin from Generate Leads - if there was no bio, no occupation, no pain point worth anchoring around, sending a DM with no real hook would do more harm than good, so the agent leaves them alone and tells you why.

 Not a pitch.
 A real, contextual message that opens a door without pushing through it.